ipepe-oss/printa-kube-3/README.md

 With those 4 inspirations I finally knew what I wanted to build.

+### Bonus inspiration
+Because this project is so easy (*sarcasm) I was inspired by <https://www.youtube.com/watch?v=Cv5pEcBI5Hw> to make this printer portable.
+But that work should start after I have working printer.

 ## Goals
  * Fit into IKEA Kallax shelving system
  * Use as many parts from Ender-3 as possible